 Congenital Varicella Syndrome

-Chickenpox is caused by the varicella zoster virus (VZV).
-It is dangerous in pregnancy because it can lead to:
+Chickenpox is caused by the varicella-zoster virus (VZV).
+Infection during pregnancy can cause:

-- More severe cases in the mother, such as varicella pneumonitis, hepatitis or encephalitis
+- Severe disease in the mother, such as pneumonitis, hepatitis or encephalitis

 - Fetal varicella syndrome